 The athletic venue is a virtual classroom.
 In many ways, participation in a team sport is a practicum in cooperation, self-control, poise, commitment, respect for authority and selfless devotion to goals beyond individual success.
 Spalding seeks to establish and maintain an environment in which a student-athleteís athletic activities are conducted as an integral part of his or her educational experience.
-Spaldingís program values cultural diversity and gender equity among student-athletes and the athletic staff.
+Our athletic programs promote values, cultural diversity and gender equity among our student-athletes and our entire Spalding community.
 Through an array of competitive opportunities for both men and women, Spalding develops student-athlete leaders through spirited competition.
 The Golden Eagles women's sports include basketball, soccer, volleyball, softball, cross-country, bowling, track and field, and golf.
 The Golden Eagles menís sports include basketball, soccer, baseball, cross-country, track and field, and golf.

 For more information on participating in the Golden Eagles athletics program, please contact the Department of Intercollegiate Athletics, (502) 873-4201, or visit www.spaldingathletics.com.